photoprism/photoprism-docs/docs/user-guide/organize/places.md

 ![Screenshot](img/terrain-maps-1.jpg){ class="shadow" }

 ## Open Photo from Search in Places

-To switch from a photos card view directly to the location of a photo on the world map click on the location.
+To navigate directly from the cards results view to the location of a picture on the world map, click on its location.

    ![Screenshot](img/places-animation-1-dark.jpg){ class="shadow" }
    ![Screenshot](img/places-animation-2-dark.jpg){ class="shadow" }